khaliddean31-collab/DkScript-Extension/README.md

 # <img src="./images/icon.png" width="40" height="40"> DkScript
 > Created by: **Dean Khalid**

-**DkScript Pro** is the official VS Code extension for the DkScript programming language.
+**DkScript** is the official VS Code extension for the DkScript programming language.
 It provides a complete development environment for building beautiful, readable, and highly efficient applications with the unique DkScript syntax.

 ---